Quoteme/quoteme.github.io/about.md

 | Lifeguard | NEW Volksbad Mönchengl. | 2018 |

 ### other skills
-- Vast knowledge about mathematics
+- "Advanced" knowledge about mathematics
+    - aiming for a Bachelor/Master degree in mathematics
 - Programming knowledge
 	- actively programming since age 13 (2012)
 	- a lot of experience in (>30 Projects):